Oxnard, CA, Alcohol and Drug Use Statistics

 State-funded rehabs help people without insurance and little funds to pay for care.
 They’re funded by federal, local, and non-profit agencies across the country dedicated to helping battle addiction.

 If you have an income lower than federal poverty standards, then you probably qualify for state-funded programs near you.
 Call your local health and human services office to be referred to a low-cost drug rehab in Oxnard, or ask your healthcare provider for a substance use assessment and a referral to a local low-cost or free rehab.

 Does Insurance Cover Rehab Center Costs?

 Insurance companies must cover the cost of substance use disorder (SUD) treatment under laws created under the Affordable Care Act (ACA) and SB-855.
 Every insurance company has different network providers and policies regarding covered treatments and co-payments.
 Call the number on the back of your insurance card to speak with an agent.
 They’ll be able to tell you your plan details and financial obligations.

 For people with incomes less than federal poverty standards, Medicare is available to offer free healthcare services.
-This includes coverage for SUD care received in a California alcohol and drug rehab center.
+This includes coverage for SUD care received in Oxnard detox centers and drug rehab centers.
 In California, Medicare is called Medi-Cal, and while it doesn’t typically cover inpatient rehab, it may pay for hospitalization for medical detox.

 Medicare is a federal health insurance program for those age 65 and older or those who have a disability.
 Unlike Medicaid, this program has a range of deductibles, co-pays, and other fees.
 The program covers inpatient hospitalizations, with a rising deductible after 90 days that continue to rise incrementally the longer you’re hospitalized.